 The resin glands are one of the three types of trichomes found on Cannabis, these contain the active ingredients like THC, CBD and CBN.

 These resin glands look very similar to mushrooms, with the "hood" of the glands being formed of an sticky oil.

 When should i harvest my plants?

-The best time to harvest your plants is when they are mature, it is not always easy to see the exact moment you shouyld harvest but there are a few guidelines you can follow.
+The best time to harvest your plants is when they are mature.
+It is not always easy to see the exact moment you should harvest, but there are a few guidelines to follow.

-Most types of Cannabis pistills change from white hairs to orange and brown and the buds should have become dense and quite solid to the touch.
+Most types of Cannabis pistills change from white hairs to orange and brown, while the buds should have become dense and quite solid to the touch.

-Carefully look with your lens for the trichomes, look at their mushroom shape and especially their bulbous hoods.
+Carefully look through your lens for the trichomes, look at their mushroom shape and especially their bulbous hoods.

 When these look like they are fully swolen and ready to burst, and some have a slightly amber hue they have reached their peak.

 When most trichomes are still clear/transparent you should wait a little bit longer.